pmuens/awesome-serverless/README.md

 - [A zero-maintenance donations platform with Serverless and AWS](https://serverless.com/blog/scaling-the-resistance-zero-maintenance-donations-platform/) - How [movementvote.org](http://movementvote.org) built a serverless donations platform.
 - [How to use the SSM parameter store to work with sensitive data](https://hackernoon.com/you-should-use-ssm-parameter-store-over-lambda-env-variables-5197fc6ea45b) - Post which shows how to use the SSM patameter store to share and work with sensitive data.
 - [30 questions to ask a serverless fanboy](http://www.iheavy.com/2017/03/13/30-questions-to-ask-a-serverless-fanboy/) - 30 "controversial" questions about serverless computing.
+- [CloudWatch logs and centralized logging with AWS Lambda](https://serverless.com/blog/serverless-ops-logs/) - How to use CloudWatch logs and do centralized logging with AWS Lambda and the Serverless Framework.

 ## Screencasts